 - Never block air flow around the equipment.
 You’ll only impede its operation (so it won’t cool your space as well) and it might overheat.

-- Make sure your creative solution allows for access to the equipment when it’s time for maintenance or repairs.
+- Make sure your creative solution allows for access to the equipment when it’s time for residential HVAC service or repairs.

 Also, if you’re in the market for a new unit, check out this informative guide: The Ultimate Guide to Air Conditioning for NYC Luxury Residential Spaces.

 12 Ideas to hide your AC unit outdoors

 If you are lucky enough to have outside space in New York City, chances are you don’t want the aesthetics ruined by an eyesore condensing unit.
 Try these ideas to hide the AC unit: your guests will never know it’s there!

 This decorative wood garden structure is the perfect size for camouflaging your outside condensing unit, while also adding interest to your outdoor space.
 Just don’t forget to keep the equipment accessible for service.